 - I should (Just because someone is, doesn’t mean you need to)

 - I have to (nobody’s forcing you to do anything)

 - I can’t (really?)

 - I wish (saying this makes you feel like it’s out of reach)

 - It’s too hard (duh, work is hard)

 - Maybe (either do something or don’t)

-Noticing and changing the words you use trains your brain to open to solutions and the possibilities to have more money.
-It’ll help motivate and inspire to take consistent action, because that’s the only guarantee you’ll be able to make more money.
+Noticing and changing the words you use trains your brain to open up to solutions and the possibilities to have more money.
+It’ll help motivate and inspire you to take consistent action, because that’s the only guarantee you’ll be able to make more money.